greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/SELECT.html.md

 FOR <lock_strength> [OF <table_name> [ , ... ] ] [ NOWAIT ]
 ```

-The lock\_strength can be one of these values.
+where lock\_strength can be one of

--   `UPDATE` - Locks the table with an `EXCLUSIVE` lock.
+-   `FOR UPDATE` - Locks the table with an `EXCLUSIVE` lock.
--   `NO KEY UPDATE` - Locks the table with an `EXCLUSIVE` lock.
+-   `FOR NO KEY UPDATE` - Locks the table with an `EXCLUSIVE` lock.
--   `SHARE` - Locks the table with a `ROW SHARE` lock.
+-   `FOR SHARE` - Locks the table with a `ROW SHARE` lock.
--   `KEY SHARE` - Locks the table with a `ROW SHARE` lock.
+-   `FOR KEY SHARE` - Locks the table with a `ROW SHARE` lock.

-When the Global Deadlock Detector is disabled \(the default\), Greenplum Database uses the specified lock.

-When the Global Deadlock Detector is enabled, a `ROW SHARE` lock is used to lock the table for simple `SELECT` queries that contain a locking clause, and the query plans contain a `lockrows` node.
-Simple `SELECT` queries that contain a locking clause fulfill all the following conditions:

--   The locking clause is in the top level `SELECT` context.
--   The `FROM` clause contains a single table that is not a view or an append optimized table.
--   The `SELECT` command does not contain a set operation such as `UNION` or `INTERSECT`.
--   The `SELECT` command does not contain a sub-query.

-Otherwise, table locking for a `SELECT` query that contains a locking clause behaves as if the Global Deadlock Detector is disabled.

-**Note:** The Global Deadlock Detector also affects the locking used by `DELETE` and `UPDATE` operations.
-By default, Greenplum Database acquires an `EXCLUSIVE` lock on tables for `DELETE` and `UPDATE` operations on heap tables.
-When the Global Deadlock Detector is enabled, the lock mode for `DELETE` and `UPDATE` operations on heap tables is `ROW EXCLUSIVE`.
+**Note:** By default Greenplum Database acquires the more restrictive `EXCLUSIVE` lock \(rather than `ROW EXCLUSIVE` in PostgreSQL\) for `UPDATE`, `DELETE`, and `SELECT...FOR UPDATE` operations on heap tables.
+When the Global Deadlock Detector is enabled the lock mode for `UPDATE` and `DELETE` operations on heap tables is `ROW EXCLUSIVE`.
+See [Global Deadlock Detector](../../admin_guide/dml.html).
+Greenplum always holds a table-level lock with `SELECT...FOR UPDATE` statements.

 For more information on each row-level lock mode, refer to [Explicit Locking](https://www.postgresql.org/docs/9.4/explicit-locking.html) in the PostgreSQL documentation.

 To prevent the operation from waiting for other transactions to commit, use the `NOWAIT` option.
 With `NOWAIT`, the statement reports an error, rather than waiting, if a selected row cannot be locked immediately.
-Note that `NOWAIT` applies only to the row-level lock\(s\) — the required `ROW SHARE` table-level lock is still taken in the ordinary way.
-You can use LOCK with the `NOWAIT` option first, if you need to acquire the table-level lock without waiting.
+Note that `NOWAIT` only affects whether the `SELECT` statement waits to obtain row-level locks.
+A required table-level lock is always taken in the ordinary way.
+For example, a `SELECT FOR UPDATE NOWAIT` statement will always wait for the required table-level lock; it behaves as if `NOWAIT` was omitted.
+You can use `LOCK` with the `NOWAIT` option first, if you need to acquire the table-level lock without waiting.

 If specific tables are named in a locking clause, then only rows coming from those tables are locked; any other tables used in the `SELECT` are simply read as usual.
 A locking clause without a table list affects all tables used in the statement.
 If a locking clause is applied to a view or sub-query, it affects all tables used in the view or sub-query.
 However, these clauses do not apply to `WITH` queries referenced by the primary query.
 If you want row locking to occur within a `WITH` query, specify a locking clause within the `WITH` query.